 Payment fees for a Penalty Charge Notice parking ticket increases the longer it does not get paid.
 Paying the fine within 14 days often gets a charge reduction of 50%.

 The full amount is due if you pay the fine after 14 days but before 28 days.
-The time limit may increase to 21 days if they send the PCN to you by postal method (e.g. caught by camera).
+The time limit may increase to 21 days if they send the PCN to you by postal method (e.g. caught on camera).

 There are penalties for not paying a PCN within 28 days.
 You would receive a 'charge certificate' giving you 14 days to pay the original fine plus a penalty of 50% more.